rmrfbot2/vex-pushback-2025-2026/README.md

 Tyler Lacy,
 Competition Name: Vex v5 U Pushback 2025-2026

+Welcome to the readme of the LSC-CF robotics vex pushback comp.
+This is designed to be your go-to if you're getting the robot to run.

+(team members from previous vex comps please feel free to edit this to make sense)

-So ur gonna download this code and run it on your robots
+1. So ur gonna download this code and run it on your robots

-upload the code via micro usb with vs code to the brain.
+2. upload the code via micro usb with vs code to the brain.

-eject the usb.
+3. eject the usb.

-select your program on the graphical user interface.
+4. select your program on the graphical user interface.

-Then click run.
+5. Then click run.

 rough draft of flowcchart:
 <p align="center">